omoinjm/cheat-sheets/linux/setup.md

 # add a user to the wheel group
 useradd -m -G wheel omoi

+# we also want to make sure that the wheel group has sudo priviledges
+vim /etc/sudoers
+# scroll down and uncomment
+# `%wheel ALL=(ALL:ALL) ALL`

 # change password for that user
 passwd omoi